nightness/cloud-lightning-messenger/README.md

 -   Firestore used in this way is very affordable.
 -   Handles isSeen and seenCounts
 -   Can be integrated with existing authentication systems.
 While it does require logging in with Firebase Authentication; this process can be completely automated away with a member creation REST API.
 When a new member is added, the REST API will return a custom authentication token for that member.
+-   [Future] Encrypted messages, this can always be done client side too.

 # Firestore Database Layout